hectorC/Blender_IR_HOA_Tracer/README.md

-Code generated with AI asistance (ChatGPT).
+[human] Code generated with AI asistance (ChatGPT).
 Use at your own risk.
-It seems to produce usable results for artistic purposes.
+It seems to produce usable results for artistic purposes. [/human]

 # Ambisonic IR Tracer for Blender